undergrad-partner-school

 At Oral Roberts University, there are many amenities that make life on campus comfortable and safe.

-This school has a health clinic with personal/psychological counseling.
-All in all, campus life at Oral Roberts University is rich and vibrant and provides everything most students need.
+All in all, campus life at Oral Roberts University is rich and vibrant and provides all you need for a comfortable stay.

 Career Services